 Valid Driver’s License with satisfactory driving record, and use of own vehicle.

 Satisfactory Criminal Record Check.

 Preference will be given to applicants with demonstrated experience in the Family Preservation Program

 Competitive wages and extended health and dental benefits package

 Professional development and growth opportunities

 Education and training allowance, plus frequent in-house training (e.g. Non-Violent Crisis Intervention training)

-Be part of a grass roots community-based agency committed to developing and strengthening our community together.
+Be part of a grass root community-based agency committed to the developing and strengthening our community together.
 As a WFC employee, you will benefit from: